 Here’s an example.
 Let’s say we have a £20 free bet and have used an oddsmatching tool to find a good match on a horse with back odds 5.0 and lay odds of 5.3 and have calculated how much we need to lay at the exchange using a normal calculator:

 So, we place our £20 free bet at the bookies and we know we need to place a £15.24 lay bet at the exchange.
-We place the lay bet, but unfortunately we don’t notice that there is only £5 in the market at the exchange for the lay odds of 5.3.
+We place the lay bet, but unfortunately, we don’t notice that there is only £5 in the market at the exchange for the lay odds of 5.3.
 So, what we are left with is a partial £5.00 lay bet that is fully matched and £10.24 unmatched and the odds have increased to 5.5.
-We check and see that there is plenty of money in the market at the new lay odds of 5.5, so we cancel the unmatched bet (and double check the amount that has been cancelled), open up trickybet and put all of the information in.
+We check and see that there is plenty of money in the market at the new lay odds of 5.5, so we cancel the unmatched bet (and double check the amount that has been canceled), open up trickybet and put all of the information in.
 It should look like this:

 The calculator is telling us that we need to lay £9.86 at these new odds of 5.5, taking into account the part lay (£5.00 at 5.3) already in place.
 We go back to the exchange, check all of the numbers are still correct and then place the lay bet.
 Double check everything is matched.
 Done!